roy-hachnochi/string-art/docs/index.md

 Finally, the method I arrived at was to take the "best of all worlds":
 1. Define a representative color dictionary.
 2. Resize the image to be $$512 \times 512$$ max, for efficiency.
-3. Calculate $$10$$ most common colors in smoothed histogram (very quick), reducing the color dictionary size for the next step.
+3. Calculate $$10$$ most common colors in the smoothed histogram (very quick), reducing the color dictionary size for the next step.
 4. Simulate dithering error on small patches for all color combinations on the reduced color dictionary, and take the best one (much quicker than checking all combinations from the original dictionary).

 ** In all steps, we fix black and white to the palette, since these provide the main details in the image.